 Improved - This is an attribute to indicate whether or not there is an improvement on the parcel.
+Information on the number of structures may also be valuable.

 Owner Name - An indication of the primary owner name, recognizing that there may be multiple owner names or that some owner names may be blocked for security reasons or that some jurisdictions may not allow the distribution of owner names.
 For publicly held lands the owner name is the surface managing agency, such a Bureau of Land Management, Department of Transportation, etc